garden-io/garden/docs/reference/config-files-reference.md

   description:

-  # A remote respository URL.
+  # A remote repository URL.
 Currently only supports git servers.
-Must contain a hash part
+Must contain a hash suffix
   # pointing to a specific branch or tag, with the format: <git remote url>#<branch|tag>
   #
-  # Garden will import the repository source code into this module, but read the config from
+  # Garden will import the repository source code into this module, but read the module's
-  # the local garden.yml file
+  # config from the local garden.yml file.
   #
   # Example: "git+https://github.com/org/repo.git#v2.0"
   #